+A pool of doctors for all specialities and super-specialities to be formed which includes doctors from govt and private hospitals and allowed to perform emergency surgical procedures (only) and interventions in all the above mentioned alternate centers irrespective of their place of working.
 The specialists Doctors not directly involved in the COVID care may get shifted to the General Hospitals to continue tertiary care to the emergency patients.

-27. PLANNING AND MANAGEMENT OF CONCURRENT EMERGENCIES
+26. PLANNING AND MANAGEMENT OF CONCURRENT EMERGENCIES

-- 1. Decide what emergencies are going to cater in the hospital during a pandemic and list them. - 2.
-Decide what workforce needed to cover the concurrent emergencies - 3.
-Plan how to cater all these emergencies - 4.
+- 1. Decide what emergencies can be catered in the hospital during the pandemic and list them. - 2.
+Decide what workforce is needed to cover the concurrent emergencies and plan manpower to handle concurrent emergencies. - 3.
+Plan how to cater to all these emergencies - 4.
 Plan how to avoid mixing up of pandemic management with concurrent emergencies.

-5. Medicolegal, trauma cases, Road traffic accident cases and post-mortem examinations can be conducted at levels where facilities are available.
+5. Medicolegal, trauma cases, road traffic accident cases and post-mortem examinations can be conducted at levels where such facilities are available.

-- 6. Staff surveillance mechanism - 7.
-Plan manpower to handle concurrent emergencies. - 8.
+- 6. Staff surveillance mechanism needs to be planned. - 8.
 Credentialing, privileging and training of extra manpower - 9.
 Job sheet for each category of workforce.